ltuominen/AP_brainorganization/README.md

 ### Figures

-This is the output folder for all figures created by the code
+This [folder](figures/) is an output folder for all figures created by the code

-### Parcellation
+### Parcellations

-This folder contains the desikankilliany parcellation in fsaverage and MNI152 spaces.
+This [folder](pacellations/) contains the desikankilliany parcellation in fsaverage and MNI152 spaces.
 It also contains precalculated spins

 ## License